John Quincy: Early life

 John Quincy was born in Boston to Daniel Quincy (1651–1690) and Anna Shepard (1663–1708).
 Shortly after his birth, the family moved to Braintree, Massachusetts, and established a homestead at Mount Wollaston, or Merry Mount, in what is present-day Quincy.
 Daniel died when John was one year old; his mother subsequently married the Reverend Moses Fiske.
 Quincy attended Harvard College, graduating in 1708.

 John Quincy's paternal grandparents were Edmund Quincy II (1628-1698) and his first wife, Joanna Hoare Quincy.
 Edmund Quincy II built the Dorothy Quincy House (1685).
-His paternal great grandfather's father was Edmund Quincy (1602-1636), known as "the Puritan", was an early settler of the Massachusetts Bay Colony.
+His paternal great grandfather's father Edmund Quincy (1602-1636), known as "the Puritan", was an early settler of the Massachusetts Bay Colony.